Contents

 - Relate the results of the causal analysis to ISM, human performance, or other system/process weakness or deficiency if identified.
 Develop corrective actions that specifically focus on fixing the identified problem (See Work Process E, Corrective Actions).

-- Prepare report.
+- Prepare report

 - An Injury Investigator prepares the report unless line management prefers to complete the report or work collaboratively on the report in CHESS.